 Should You Use QuickBooks on Your Desktop or the Cloud?

-QuickBooks is offered as SaaS (software as a service) accessed through the cloud, or as a download that stays on your desktop.
+QuickBooks is offered as SaaS (software as a service) accessed through the cloud, or as a download that’s installed on your desktop.

 The QuickBooks site offers a free 30-day trial for the cloud version, and about 70% of QuickBooks customers use this option.
-In addition, some QuickBooks functions can only be done online, so desktop users still have to create a QuickBooks account to get full use of the package.
+Also, some QuickBooks functions can only be done online, so desktop users still have to create a QuickBooks account to get full use of the package.

 Still, there are some benefits to using QuickBooks’ desktop software, according to Susan Hawkins, an Advanced QuickBooks ProAdvisor.
 B2Bs may find the desktop version more useful because it generates sales orders, a function that isn’t available in the online version.
 In addition, the desktop Enterprise package handles bar code scanning, tracks serial numbers, and works with shipments coming from multiple warehouses.

-Here’s QuickBooks’ own comparison of its cloud versus desktop capabilities.
+Here’s QuickBooks’ comparison of its cloud versus desktop capabilities.

-WooCommerce is not stand-alone website software, but a plugin developed to work on the WordPress platform (you’re probably aware of this if you already use WooCommerce).
-You will use WordPress’ plugin function to add additional WooCommerce tools, including the QuickBooks integration tool you ultimately choose.
+WooCommerce is not stand-alone website software, but a plugin developed to work on the WordPress platform (you probably know this if you’re using WooCommerce).
+You’ll use WordPress’ plugin function to add additional WooCommerce tools, including the QuickBooks integration tool you ultimately choose.

 WooCommerce tools are usually referred to as extensions to differentiate them from WordPress plugins.
 It may sound confusing, but remember this: a WordPress plugin might work on WooCommerce, but a WooCommerce extension is usually designed to only work for WooCommerce.

-Before you can integrate WooCommerce with QuickBooks, you will need to purchase a QuickBooks cloud plan or install its desktop software to your hard drive.
-Keep in mind that many of the integration solutions only work with current and recent versions of QuickBooks, meaning that the 2009 version still on your hard drive may not work.
+Before you can integrate WooCommerce with QuickBooks, you’ll need to purchase a QuickBooks cloud plan or install its desktop software.
+Keep in mind that many of the integration solutions only work with recent versions of QuickBooks, meaning that the 2009 version still on your hard drive may not work.
 But, if it contains data you want to include, QuickBooks can integrate data from older packages.
 It will accept any WooCommerce data regardless of how old it may be.

 Once you’ve got WooCommerce and QuickBooks in place, visit one of these sites to download integration software.
 It’s easiest to direct them to load to your desktop.